 Flowers Bloom: The plant blooms once.
 And, the time it blooms varies by variety.

 Towards the end of the plants’ life cycle, Bromeliads produce flowers.
 At this point, begin to watch for tiny baby plants, growing from the base of the mother plant.
 These baby plants are called “pups”.
 When the pups get big enough to handle, separate them from the mother plant.
-You may use a knife to cut them away, avoiding damage to the pup.
+Use a sharp knife to cut them away, avoiding damage to the pup.
 Plant pups in soft, rich, well-draining soil.

 Bromeliad plants are also propagated from seed.
 However, this is uncommon as it takes much longer for the plants to grow.
 Botanists use this method while creating hybrid varieties.